BairZackary/NaI/README.md

 Versions for the software:

-Vrsion one has a rough version of the negative, veto, and coincidence triggers.
+Version one has a rough version of the negative, veto, and coincidence triggers.

 Version two now has a dedicated cell for the global variables, the ones that are commonly chaanged.
 In the final version, all changable variables will be here.
 This version was the first one hooked up directly to the detectors and used to take experimental data.
 The data was to test the functionality of the triggers.